Coronavirus: Protect yourself and others

 Ventilate several times a day

-Ventilating reduces the concentration of coronaviruses, other respiratory viruses and other contaminants in indoor spaces and thus the risk of transmission.
-So any indoor areas where people from different groups or households congregate should be ventilated particularly well and regularly.
+Ventilating reduces the concentrations of coronaviruses, other pathogens and other contaminants in indoor spaces and thus the risk of transmission.
+So any indoor areas where several people congregate should be regularly well ventilated.
 Temperature permitting, it is also a good idea to leave windows open for extended periods.

 Cough and sneeze into a tissue or the crook of your arm